girl in the window

 "What do you want?
 Cereal?
 Pancakes?
 French toast?"

 Since her father's cooking skills were vastly inferior to her mother's, the girl opted for a bowl of Honey Nut Cheerios.
-The last time her father made her a pancake the inside was still raw.
+The last time her father made her a pancake, the inside was still raw.

 Back in her room, Lori Ann looked at her collection of dolls on the shelf beside her closet.
 There were quite a few to choose from: more than a dozen LOL dolls, a handful of Barbies, Baby Alive, Frozen's Elsa and Anna, an American Girl and a well-worn Cabbage Patch Kid.
-She took her Baby Alive down and sat it across from her at the child-size Peppa Pig table.
-A few minutes later her father brought her breakfast in and set it in front of her.
+She took her Baby Alive down and placed it across from her at the child-size Peppa Pig table.
+A few minutes later, her father brought her breakfast in and set it in front of her.

 "I didn't realize you had company," he teased when he saw the doll sitting in the second chair.
 "I'm afraid I only brought enough Cheerios for one."